oweitman/ioBroker.vis-2-widgets-rssfeed/README.md

 ### 0.1.1 (2024-06-22)

-- reverte timepout in tests
+- revert timeout in tests

 ### 0.1.0 (2024-06-22)